-- I started making a polka dot one too and after she finished her two painted Easter eggs she joined me in covering mine with dots.
+- I started making a polka dot one too and after she finished her two painted Easter eggs, she joined me in covering mine with dots.
 Let dry and then if you want, use as little Easter cards for loved ones.
-As soon as her’s were dry she gave them to her brother.
-Who thankfully was full of praise for her efforts.
-Kids love giving away their art so if you find yourself drowning in it start sending it to loved ones who will no doubt love it.
+As soon as hers were dry, she gave them to her brother.
+He thankfully was full of praise for her efforts.
+Kids love giving away their art so if you find yourself drowning in it, start sending it to loved ones who will no doubt love it.

 For more about fine motor, check out this Google+ Spring Into Education chat (you might recognize a face or two)